niccit/easy-remote/README.md

   - I'm no engineer, but it has been suggested that it might be a resistance issue.
   - As I learn more about this I'll update the readme.
   - **Solution:** (for now) use a 50mm STEMMA QT / Qwiic cable

+- Every so often the screen is stick on "Loading Please Wait"
+   - See the To-Do list

+- Every so often the remote is unresponsive when pressing a button or it takes a long time to start handling the button request
+   - See the To-Do list